jessica-taylor/gigascaling/README.md

-# Chainscale: a project to scale blockchains to support all the world's financial transactions
+# Gigascaling: a project to scale blockchains to support all the world's financial transactions

 As a substrate for a financial and bureaucratic system, blockchains have important advantages: they allow anyone with a computer to participate in the system, they allow transactions to be audited